vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/1_arthAnushAsana-vibhAgaH/18_aparAdhaparihArAdhikAraH.md

 Therefore to avoid even this light punishment which would follow as the consequence, a further prapatti ia ordained.
 In the case of those who are looked upon as learned and righteous, and who are also capable of atonement, atonement in public, in accordance with their ability, is proper when the offences have been committed in public.
 This is for the sake of setting an example to the rest of the world.
 If it were not done, it would be a transgression of (the Lord's) command stated before.
 The violation of the command is injurious in two ways.
 When the waiting woman [woman attendant] is suspended from service, she loses what she obtains (from the service ) such as scents and has to experience also dread (of punishment).

 It may (now) be asked :-"What if the original or first prapatti is made on one's own initiative (without the sanction of the sāstrās ) so as to cover also deliberate sins of the future ?"
 This is (easily ) answered by a counter-check :-"What if bhakti or upāsana is performed so as to cover also future acts of deliberate offence?
 What if prapatti as an aṅga is performed so as to cover such acts ?"
 If it is stated that in these two cases (of counter-check) also, it may be held that future sins will not cling, it will be heresy opposed to what is stated in Śrī Bhāṣya and elsewhere.
-It is also opposed to the code of conduct observed by such (holy men ) as Ushasti [Ushasti ate a morsel of cooked gram given by a mahout but refused to drink the water which was afterwards offered by him.
-He justified his action by saying that he ate the gram to avoid death by starvation, but refused the water because there was then no fear of death.] who were steadfast in the contemplation of Brahman (Brahmanishta).
+It is also opposed to the code of conduct observed by such (holy men ) as Ushasti [^U] who were steadfast in the contemplation of Brahman (Brahmanishta).

+[^U]: Ushasti ate a morsel of cooked gram given by a mahout but refused to drink the water which was afterwards offered by him.
+He justified his action by saying that he ate the gram to avoid death by starvation, but refused the water because there was then no fear of death.

 There is no special ordinance to contradict the general statement that when a sin is committed and the man feels remorse, the atonement or the prāyaścitta is to meditate on Bhagavān.
 Therefore the rule that, unless the occasion has arisen, there can be no application of a remedy (to cover a future possibility) holds good and stands uncontradicted in the case of offences committed deliberately after prapatti.
 Since the prayascitta or atonement is prescribed only for a sin that has already been committed, if a man dreads the possibility of future sins committed deliberately, he should perform atonement in the form of a prapatti for the sins of the past life which have now begun to operate and which are the cause of these (possible) future sins.
 For has it not been said, "Bhakti adopted as an upāya can destroy all sins except those sins of the past that have begun to operate in this life.
 On the other hand, prapatti (or sadhya bhakti). is superior to bhakti and can destroy even those sins of the past that have begun to produce their consequences in this life?"
 It has also been said :- "The sins committed in previous births afflict a man (in the present life) as diseases.
 They can be got rid of by medicines, charitable gifts, japa, offerings to the fire (homa) and adoration of Bhagavān".
 (It is indeed stated here) that, even by japa and homa, the sins of the past which have begun to bear fruit in the present life can be destroyed.
 (Such being the case, there is no reason to doubt that prapatti can destroy such sins).
 Therefore if a man performs prapatti in dread of the possibilities of future sins which might be caused by the sins of the past, these can be got rid of and no such future sin will be deliberately committed.

 From such episodes as that of Sandili in which even Garuḍa who has been described in Aḷavandār's Stotra as Bhagavān's servant, friend, vehicle, seat and device on the banner, committed an offence against the righteous Sandili and had to undergo the evil consequences of it until he obtained pardon from her -- from such episodes, it is evident that even for those who are in immediate contact with Bhagavān, even slight offences against the righteous are productive of evil consequences.
 (It may be asked whether nitya sūris like Garuḍa could commit offences at all).
 The answer is that, if the eternal sūris incarnate like Bhagavān, they have to act the part of those who are subject to the sway of karma and perform atonement for offences in order to promote the good of the world (by setting a proper example).